AnnaVitali/heating_process_optimization/index.md

   startInverseResults();
 </script>

-# Real case optimization results
+## Real case optimization results

+This video shows the iteration results performed by the optimizer for a real-use case tested.

 ![optimization video](./video/ottimizzatore.mp4)